 Transovarial transmission requires that the organism infects the ovary and/or oviduct of the bird (De Buck et al 2004).
 That such infections are restricted to only specific Salmonellae was illustrated by artificial infection of chickens using six Salmonella serovars (not including S. Gallinarum-Pullorum) with S. Enteritidis being the only serovar resulting in infection of tissues of the reproductive tract (Okamura et al 2001).
+Infection of eggs following experimental infection of chickens with S. Typhimurium DT104 was demonstrated by Williams et al (1998).
 The Salmonella serovars infecting the reproductive tracts of chickens and turkeys are highly host adapted.
 However, since there is no evidence relating to psittacines it must be assumed that serovars that can infect chicken eggs can also infect psittacine eggs.

-Therefore, the entry assessments for S. Gallinarum-Pullorum and S. Enteritidis DT4 in the commodity are considered to be non-negligible.
+Therefore, the entry assessments for S. Gallinarum-Pullorum and S. Enteritidis DT4, and S. Typhimurium DT104 in the commodity are considered to be non-negligible.

-The entry assessments for S. arizonae, S. Typhimurium DT104 and "other salmonellae" are considered to be negligible.
+The entry assessments for S. arizonae, and "other salmonellae" are considered to be negligible.